GymLeaderMatt/Encounter-Tweaks-Gen-1-Recomp/README.md

 - This mod aims to emulate the manips found in the any% speedrun.
 - This was made with solo running in mind.
 - Wild encounters and HM users should never be the deciding factor in a race to see who can beat the game the fastest.
+- Glitches and manips, in general, aren't something the gen1 recomp does.

 # Specifics